When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

-Majority of exclusions are linked to overseas travel against FCO advice, eligibility for new joiners and keeping the scheme open to new entrants.
+The majority of exclusions are linked to overseas travel against FCO advice, eligibility for new joiners and keeping the scheme open to new entrants.

-It is not a one size fits all approach and different T&C’s will apply depending on the number of employees covered under the policy.
+It is not a one size fits all approach and different T&Cs will apply depending on the number of employees covered under the policy.

 How much does Group Life insurance pay to the employees covered?

-It depends on the level of cover set when the scheme was established, employer’s salary and eligibility requirements.
+It depends on the level of cover set when the scheme was established, the employer’s salary and eligibility requirements.

-In other cases some schemes will have a fixed benefit amount per employee.
+In other cases, some schemes will have a fixed benefit amount per employee.

-Are all Group Life Insurance claims paid out?
+Are all Group Life Insurance claims paid?

-Most Group Life insurance companies have a 99% claims acceptance rating due to the lack of exclusions on the policy.
+Most Group Life Insurance companies have a 99% claims acceptance rating due to the lack of exclusions on the policy.

 We only hear of claims being declined due to issues with eligibility, exclusions that haven’t been properly explained or fraudulent cases.

-It is fortunate that we rarely hear of claims being declined.
+We are happy to rarely hear of claims being declined.

-What companies offer Group Life Insurance?
+Which companies offer Group Life Insurance?

 If a business is looking to go to whole of market then MetLife, Zurich and Generali will also be included as they are three of the world’s biggest insurers.

-Smaller insurers such as Risk Asset Management and Lutine are not often included unless is an unusual risk or the rest of the market have declined to quote.
+Smaller insurers, such as Risk Asset Management and Lutine, are not often included unless is an unusual risk or the rest of the market have declined to quote.

 How can I take out Life Insurance for my employees?